-The train doesn’t operate on Shabbat (Friday evening through Saturday evening).
+The train doesn’t operate on Shabbat (Friday evening through Saturday evening) and religious holidays..

 The bus stations are located at gate 01.
 Bus line 445 takes passengers from the airport to central Tel Aviv.
 Along Ben-Yehuda Street with stops at Dizengoff, Gordon, Frishman, and other central locations.
 The bus operates every hour on the hour, excluding Shabbat (Friday evening through Saturday evening).
 The last bus on Friday afternoon is at 3:00pm.